Benefits of Exercise

 - Take slow breaths and pace yourself.

 - Purse your lips while breathing out.
+You can practice deep breathing exercises like pursed lip or belly breathing.

-If you want guidance on starting an exercise routine you can contact the specialists listed below.
+If you want guidance on starting an exercise routine, you can contact the specialists listed below.
 Make sure the specialist is certified by an exercise-related professional organization, such as the American College of Sports Medicine.

 - Physical therapist